 Becoming a criminal justice major who has a degree in Corrections can lead to many exciting criminal justice careers.
 In order to major in Corrections, a person will need to obtain a bachelor’s in criminal justice.
 A Corrections major prepares a student for a number of entry-level positions that exist at federal, state, and country prison and detention centers.
 After completing a Corrections major, state and local agencies make available on-the-job training.

 Going to a criminal justice school and majoring in law enforcement is another great way to earn a degree in criminal justice.
-For the most part, law enforcement agencies prefer for their officers to hold a bachelors in criminal justice; however, there are some that only require a person to have an associates in criminal justice.
-A person’s career preferences will determine what type of degree he or she will need when it comes to becoming a law enforcement officer.
+For the most part, law enforcement agencies prefer for their officers to hold a bachelor’s in criminal justice; however, there are some that only require a person to have associates in criminal justice.
+A person’s career and salary preferences will determine what type of degree he or she will need when it comes to becoming a law enforcement officer.